jlbradley1844/jlbradley1844.github.io/_drafts/quote-appendix.md

 the playthings of the ignorant.
 (TB BI)

+CONSULTATION (and deliberation)

+The Great Being saith: The heaven of divine wisdom is illumined with the two luminaries of consultation and compassion.
+Take ye counsel together in all matters, inasmuch as consultation is the lamp of guidance which leadeth the way, and is the bestower of understanding.
+(TB)

+CONTENTMENT

+Although to outward view, the wayfarers in this Valley [Contentment] may dwell upon the dust, yet inwardly they are throned in the heights of mystic meaning; they eat of the endless bounties of inner significances, and drink of the delicate wines of the spirit.
+(TSV)

+[re: the "true seeker"] He should be content with little, and be freed from all inordinate desire.
+(G CXXV)

 COURAGE

 Valiant acts will
 ensure the triumph of this Cause, and a saintly character will reinforce its power.
 (TB LD)

+The source of courage and power is the promotion of the Word of God, and steadfastness in His Love.
+(TB AL)

 COURTESY